Hyperbach/ai-eye/README.md

 builtin_hi(dude)
 ```
 Here, `dude` and `buddy` are arguments passed directly to the function in place of `buddy`.
-In contrast, `buddy_arg` is a named placeholder that are filled in through the Pipeline Execution Form.
+In contrast, `buddy_arg` is a named placeholder which is filled in through the Pipeline Execution Form.

 # OpenAI API Overview